Az107/HTeaPot/readme.md

 ### 2. **Performance Under Load**
-   Steady performance under high concurrency, managing up to **50,000 requests per second** with increased connections.
+   Steady performance under high concurrency

 ### 3. **Low Error Rate**
    - Achieves a near **100% success rate for 200 OK responses** during stress tests, demonstrating strong resilience.
    - Outperforms others at similar loads, with minimal error rates under extreme concurrency.

 ### 4. **Streaming Support**
-   - Supports response streaming via chunked transfer encoding, useful for large files or long-lived connections.
+  Supports response streaming via chunked transfer encoding, useful for large files or long-lived connections.
+### 5. **Library**
+  Hteapot can be used as create library , allowing to extend or adapt it to your custom use.

 # Use